VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+database/matlabdumbjsondb.m.md

   See also: vlt.data.namevaluepair

-Help for ndi.database.implementations.database.matlabdumbjsondb/add is inherited from superclass NDI.DATABASE
+Help for ndi.database.implementations.database.matlabdumbjsondb/add is inherited from superclass ndi.database
 ```

 ---